All Episodes

 But it doesn't mean that she accepts those points of view.

-Yeah, so you it's a moral equivalence here that they're trying to establish, which everybody who listens to this program knows is frankly absurd.
+Yeah, so it's a moral equivalence here that they're trying to establish, which everybody who listens to this program knows is frankly absurd.

-This is she basically makes the same point.
+She basically makes the same point.

-On the table, black anger, white resentment and its expression behind closed doors.
+On the table, black anger, white resentment, and its expression behind closed doors.

 That anger may not get expressed in public in front of white co-workers or white friends, but it does find voice in the barber shop or the beauty shop around the kitchen table.